 Sales and special promotions are common during seasonal lulls, but they don’t have to hurt the bottom line.
 Data from POS or CRM systems can reveal what kinds of products and price points are likely to do well when things are generally slow.
 They also reveal the kinds of messages and offers that are likely to get people into the store.
 A data-driven approach leads to promotions that are more about building excitement and less about lowering costs.

 Last, but not least, use this slower time to optimize the processes, resources, and strategies you already have in place.
-After all, that busy Christmas period will be back in no time.
+After all, that busy holiday period will be back in no time.

 iQmetrix is a suite of solutions that put wireless retailers in the driver’s seat of data.
 Finding and understanding insights is faster and easier than ever in any season.
 When you’re read to enjoy sustained success all year long, contact our team.